 Second, the Legislature changed how your insurance gets reimbursed for the PIP benefits they provide to you, paying your medical bills and partial wage loss compensation.
 Formerly, your insurance company could make a demand on your settlement money to recover the money they paid to the extent that the payments paid exceeded your economic damages but excluded your non-economic damages (pain and suffering).
 In other words, before the law change, your own insurance company could recover money it paid out under PIP from your paid and suffering recovery.
 Even though you had paid for the PIP coverage.
 This unfair practice has been changed.
 Now for policies bought or renewed after January 1, 2016, the PIP provider will be allowed to recover payments it made only to the extent that those payments exceed all of your damages, not just your economic damages.
 No longer will your insurance company be allowed to make a claim for money that you recover from the at-fault driver until you have received all the money to which you are entitled.

 Recovering from a car accident can be stressful, especially when you’ve sustained some serious injuries.
 With this new legislation, which goes into effect for insurance policies bought or renewed after January 1, 2016, many persons injured in car accidents will have more coverage and protection from the insurance companies they pay to protect them.

-If you have questions regarding your insurance policy and what it covers, call an attorney to help you make sure you have the coverage you need.
+If you have questions regarding your insurance policy and what it covers, call a Hillsboro car accident attorney to help you make sure you have the coverage you need.
 If you have been in a car accident and sustained injuries, contact an attorney to discuss your legal options.